mose/rails-i18nterface/README.md

 ## Todo

 * fix the code smell reported by code climate (done)
-  * extract code from the controller to a lib (dmostly done)
+  * extract code from the controller to a lib (done)
-  * refactor the libs in a cleaner way (mostly done)
+  * refactor the libs in a cleaner way (done)
   * apply rubocop and follow his law (done)
+* remove those damn global variables (done)
+* extend testing to refactored libs (done)
 * make the application thread-safe
-* remove those damn global variables (done)
-* extend testing to refactored libs (mostly done)
 * change navigation to an ajax-driven reload
-* add a way to gather .one and .other and .few under same translation line
+* add a way to gather .one and .other and .few under same translation line (not sure actually)
 * add support for other i18n backends (gettext)

 ## Note for upgrade 0.1.x to 0.2.x